Printing Terms

 Pica

-A unit of measurement equal to twelve (12) points or one sixth (1/6) of an inch.
+A unit of measurement equal to twelve points or one sixth of an inch.
 Used by designers and other graphics professional for its precision.

 Pick Out

-a problem on press caused by unevenly sealed paper, or paper with low bonding strength.
-The ink “picks” off weak areas of the paper, lifting coating from a coated stock, or lifting fibers from an uncoated stock, and transferring them to the printing blanket.
+A problem on press caused by unevenly sealed paper or paper with low bonding strength.
+The ink picks off weak areas of the paper, lifting coating from a coated stock, or lifting fibers from an uncoated stock, and transferring them to the printing blanket.
 These fibers will eventually be transferred back onto the sheets being printed, causing inking and surface inconsistencies.
-See also bonding strength, hickey, picking, sizing
+See also bonding strength, hickey, picking, sizing.

 Pick Resistance

-the ability of paper fibers to hold together during the printing process.
-See also bonding strength, pick out sizing
+The ability of paper fibers to hold together during the printing process.
+See also bonding strength, pick out sizing.

 Picking